revgizmo/engager/docs/performance-guidelines.md

 - Continuous optimization efforts
 - Clear performance guidelines and documentation

-By following these guidelines and using the provided tools, developers and users can ensure optimal performance of the zoomstudentengagement package.
+By following these guidelines and using the provided tools, developers and users can ensure optimal performance of the engager package.